lqhuang/typed-settings/docs/why.rst

 Comprehensive List of Features
 ==============================

-- Default settings are defined by your app and can be overridden by config files, environment variables and click options.
+- Default settings are defined by your app and can be overridden by external sources (like config files, environment variables, command line options).

-- Settings are defined as attrs classes with types, (automatically generated) converters and validators.
+- Settings are defined as attrs classes with type hints and, optionally, validators.

   - Secrets are hidden when a settings instance is printed.

 - Options can be basic data types (bool, int, float, str), Enums, lists of basic types, or nested settings classes (:ref:`full list <func-settings>`).

-  - An error is raised if options have an unsupported type
+  - Cattrs_ is used for converting settings values to the desired type.
+    You can add hooks for converting any types that are not supported out-of-the-box.

+- You can configure from which sources settings are loaded.

+  Typed Settings ships with a file loader and an environment variable loader.

+  The file loader supports Toml and Python files.

+  You can extend Typed Settings with custom loaders and add support for additional file formats.

-- Settings can be loaded from multiple config files.
+- The file loader can load settings from multiple config files.

   - Settings files can be optional or mandatory.

-  - Config files are allowed to contain settings for multiple apps (like ``pyproject.toml``)
+  - Config files are allowed to contain settings for multiple apps (like :file:`pyproject.toml`)
   - Paths to config files have to be explicitly named.
     There are no implicit default search paths.
+  - There is a helper for searching config files in the current project or file system.
   - Additional paths for config files can be specified via an environment variable.
     As in ``PATH``, multiple paths are separated by a ``:``.
     The last file in the list has the highest priority.
   - Extra options in config files (that do not map to an attribute in the settings class) are errors.

 - Environment variables with a defined prefix override settings from config files.